 This easy Roasted Cauliflower is made with just three simple ingredients and it will be some of the best cauliflower you've ever had.
 Nutty, crispy on the edges, and perfectly cooked.
-Jump to Recipe keyboard_arrow_down

 This is the best oven-roasted cauliflower recipe you will ever make!
 Using a variety of your preferred spices, make a perfect batch of this quick and delicious veggie side dish every single time.

 Whenever I can't quite decide on a side dish to serve with my healthy dinner, I usually end up reaching for broccoli or cauliflower since my husband and I both love it.
 Sometimes, I'll make cauliflower rice, or I'll mash the cauliflower with a touch of cheese, but most often, I roast the florets until the edges get brown and it starts to take on a nutty flavor.
+We also love Sauteed Cauliflower, Grilled Cauliflower, and Mashed Cauliflower.

 I love how versatile this vegetable is!
 It takes on the spices or sauces that you use and always turns out perfect no matter how you make it.